 “Most of us work in forestry, and some of us have beards.
 It made us think of Forrest Gump and his running efforts, and then the name, Run Forestry Run, just stuck,” Paul says.

-But he says the Forest Industry Safety Council has recognised the role they play in supporting the mental health of forestry workers and is looking to add wellbeing into their programmes.
+He says the Forest Industry Safety Council has recognised the role they play in supporting the mental health of forestry workers and is looking to add wellbeing into their programmes.

-“Some within the team have personally experienced struggles over the years with mental health issues, burnout in work and personal life or have seen close friends go through the same thing,” Ross says
+“Some within the team have personally experienced struggles over the years with mental health issues, burnout in work and personal life or have seen close friends go through the same thing,” Ross says.

-Training together helps with motivation
+Training together helped with motivation

-“Recently Richard, Cam and I ran the Pouakai Circuit,” Josh says.
+“Before the Rotorua Marathon Richard, Cam and I ran the Pouakai Circuit,” Josh says.
 “I slept in and I was 45mins late!”

 The sleep-ins prompted the team to create Josh’s very own hashtag, “#dontgorunningwithjosh.